younos1986/RedisSample/README.md

+# installation

-first download redis zip file from https://github.com/MicrosoftArchive/redis/releases extract it into c:\redis open cmd and run -> cd c:\redis then run redis   -> server with
+* First download redis zip file from https://github.com/MicrosoftArchive/redis/releases
+* Extract it into c:\redis
+* Open cmd and run -> cd c:\redis
+* Then run redis   -> server with

-then run the project and use it
+* Then run the project and use it